 Why do we need software architecture?

-One of the most important questions that are raised during development of software project is the economic benefit of software architecture.
-The question is commonly asked by business people, the owner of the software and even by software developers.
+One of the most important questions that are raised during the development of a software projects is the economic benefit of software architecture.
+The question is commonly asked by business people, the owner of the software, and even by software developers.

-For example, if you give to them two version of the same software, one without and one with software architecture.
-Version without design cost $1000 less than version with design, because it is developed faster.
-When you take look from business people stand point, it is clearly that first option without no software design is the winner.
+For example, if you give them two versions of the same software, one without and one with software architecture.
+Version without design cost $1000 less than the version with design, because it is developed faster.
+When you take a look from a business people standpoints, it is clear that the first option without no software design is the winner.
 They get cheaper software in less time.

-So in the short term it might look like software with no design is winner, but on the long term it’s not.
-In today’s dynamic time where changes are happening almost instantly it’s easy to imagine and find examples where companies got in the trouble because their software is hard to change and maintain.
+So in the short term it might look like software with no design is the winner, but in the long term it’s not.
+In today’s dynamic time where changes are happening almost instantly it’s easy to imagine and find examples where companies got in trouble because their software is hard to change and maintain.
 They were not able to react on the market needs and they lost their position in the market.
-This is the main economic benefit of software architectures, on the long term you will become faster than your competitors, because your software is well organised and you can easily add new features and get competitive advantage.
+This is the main economic benefit of software architectures, in the long term you will become faster than your competitors, because your software is well organized and you can easily add new features and get a competitive advantage.
 Software development cost become smaller and you are able to develop faster.

 Design Stamina Hypothesis